 Maces in the Western academic tradition denote authority, and are carried by the academic officer in charge in academic processions.
 At the University of Hawaiʻi at Mānoa, faculty marshals have for years ushered graduates of Mānoa into their commencement exercises holding wooden batons in lieu of maces.

-In a manner common to Hawaiian and Pacific island cosmology, two complimentary koʻo (meaning, support, brace, or wand), supporting symbolic male and female mana replace the old university maces.
+In a manner common to Hawaiian and Pacific island cosmology, two complementary koʻo (meaning, support, brace, or wand), supporting symbolic male and female mana replace the old university maces.
 The male koʻo represents water, knowledge, and humility, while the female koʻo represents fire, empowerment and wisdom.
-The koʻo are carried in by selected male and female graduating students to signal the beginning of the ceremony.
+Today, the koʻo are displayed at the stage on commencement day.

 Students of Art 389: Hawaiian Art Studio under the direction of Ms. Maile Andrade